BELLIARD TREVES

 Client: Whitewood

-Location: Brussel
+Location: Brussels

 Period: 2024 - ...

-Status: Predesign
+Status: tender

-Area: 5.400 m2
+Area: 17.400 m2

 Another office conversion in Brussels, this time the centrally located buildings are included in the inventory of the city’s architectural heritage and has the status of being an iconic SECO building.
 This poses some interesting design challenges which we will be approaching with the following strategies: